rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 :::

-For a list of best practices for running the Rancher server in production, refer to the [best practices section.](../reference-guides/best-practices/rancher-server/tips-for-running-rancher.md).
+See our page on [best practices](../reference-guides/best-practices/rancher-server/tips-for-running-rancher.md) for a list of recommendations for running a Rancher server in production.

 The Rancher UI works best in Firefox or Chromium based browsers (Chrome, Edge, Opera, Brave, etc).